Admiring Light

 Snowy Trail – Panasonic Lumix LX100 @ 10.9mm, f/1.7, ISO 200

-3 thoughts on “First Impressions: Panasonic LX100”
+3 responses to “First Impressions: Panasonic LX100”

-1. Eric Cote says:
+1. Eric Cote Avatar

 Hi Jordan, you can use Lightroom for your RAW files by just tricking it to see them as GX7 files (since it’s the same sensor).
 Curiously, it seems to send some lens info too, because I don’t get too much distortion.
 Just normal distortion of a wide angle lens.
 You can see the detailed procedure to do this here: http://www.mirrorlessjourney.com/blog/2014/11/panasonic-dmc-lx100-unboxing-and-a-quick-raw-fix